 Scripture has much to say about how we are to interact with governments.
 When we as Anabaptists engage with governing officials, we should do so out of our lived witness as a church.
 When we are actively engaging issues of justice such as poverty and race in our churches, we quickly realize that these are deeply systemic issues which need to be addressed—not just at the personal or congregational level, but also at the societal level through more just policies.
 This gives our witness to government both integrity and humility.

 Meeting with your members of Congress:

 Visiting a legislator’s office, either locally or in Washington D.C., is the most effective way for a citizen to do advocacy.
-Congressional recessess are an excellent time to meet locally with your legislator (see the recess schedule for the House and the Senate).
+Congressional recesses are an excellent time to meet locally with your legislator (see the recess schedule for the House and the Senate).

-Letters and emails are also excellent means to educate and persuade your member of Congress.
+Phone calls and emails are also excellent means to educate and persuade your member of Congress.
 Emails are good ways to ensure timely delivery of your views while providing a written record of your communication.

 Using social media for advocacy: